Last Updated on

 Baitcasters are the pinnacle of fishing reel technology.
 Mastering the use of a baitcaster is the sign of an experienced fisherman.
 Almost all of the pros you see on TV or in competitions are using baitcasters.
 There is simply no match for the precision that they offer.

-As a more expensive option, the Abu Garcia Revo STX is likely the top model you can buy.
-It’s very light at only 6.3 ounces and it can hold 145 yards of 12-pound mono line.
+As a more expensive option, the Abu Garcia Revo SX is likely the top model you can buy.
+It’s very light reel with a 7.3: 1 gear ratio and a 24 lb max drag.
 The adjustment range of the STX is impressive.
 While it is expensive, you really can’t go wrong with this choice.
 It is the number one choice for many professional fishermen.